 7. Snap Windows to the Left and Right

-If you have a Chromebook that supports a 1920 x 1080 resolution or higher, you probably don’t want to maximize your apps.
+If you have a Chromebook that supports a 1920×1080 resolution or higher, you probably don’t want to maximize your apps.
 For better productivity, you can make better use of your screen estate by keeping two windows open side by side.

-An easy way to do this is drag windows to the left or right edge and Chrome OS will automatically snap them to the side and fill up half the screen.
-Or you can select a window and press Alt + [ for left snap or Alt + ] for right snap.
+An easy way to do this is drag windows to the left or right edge, and Chrome OS will automatically snap them to the side and fill up half the screen.
+Or you can select a window and press Alt + [ for a left snap or Alt + ] for a right snap.